kshitiz12345/littlejs/README.md

 12) addCSSClass and removeCSSClass : For adding / removing css class.
 Currently has compatibility issues with < IE 10 and for now only single class name can be passed.

 13) getElementCSSPropertyValue : To get css property value of an element.
 Returned value will be an array.

+14) scrollVertically : To scroll to a perticular location vertically.
+The first parameter is distance in pixels from top where you get scolled to and second parameter is slowness factor (higher value, more slower)

+15) fixElementOnScroll : To fix a given element on scrolling down.
+With id and reference as first two parameters, third parameter is distance in pixels from top after which the element should freeze while scrolling down.

+15) addPropertiesToSuperFunc : Add properties to a function's prototype.

+16) inheritObjectFromAnother : Making second passed parameter prototype of the first one.

 PLEASE DO NOT REMOVE ELEMENTBASE AND GETELEMENT PROPERTIES.